 Tap the magnifying glass in the app, look for the search box at the top of your dashboard, or visit tumblr.com/search.
 Type things in and hit enter.
 Witness a rich mosaic of results.
 You have just performed a search.

 It’s easy, you just have to use the right syntax for your search.
 For example:

-You can always remove your blog from all search engine results (including our own) by turning off the "Allow search engines to index your blog" option in your Blog Settings.
+You can always remove your blog from all search engine results (including our own) by turning off the "Allow this blog to appear in search results" option in your Blog Settings.